O'Doherty family: Clan reunions

-Today there are Doherty families in many parts of Ireland, with primary concentration in their homeland of the Inishowen Peninsula, Co.
-Donegal and the vicinity of Derry.
+Today, there are Doherty families in many parts of Ireland, with primary concentration in their homeland of the Inishowen Peninsula, County Donegal and the vicinity of Derry.
 The O’Dohertys are an important part of the Irish diaspora.
 To this end, the family continues through voluntary organisations, exploring family and Irish history and hosting regular family reunions.

 The Ó Dochartaigh Clann Association was formed in the 1980s by a collaboration of American and Canadian clanfolk with its base in Michigan.
-It operated from Inch Island, Co, Donegal from 1985 until 1999, and from Buncrana from 1999 until 2007.
-The association is now based in Michigan again, offering international membership and a newsletter.
+It operated from Inch Island, Co.
+Donegal, from 1985 until 1999, and from Buncrana from 1999 until 2007.
+The association is now a charitable society based near Seattle WA, again offering international membership and a newsletter.

 Ó Doherty reunions have been hosted in Ireland every five years since 1985, by the Ó Dochartaigh Irish Reunion Committee (an amalgamation of the reunion committees from Inishowen and Derry).
 A special reunion was held in July 2008, commemorating the 1608 death of Cahir Ó Doherty.
-The next reunion is scheduled for 23–28 July 2020.
+The reunion scheduled for 23–28 July 2020 was cancelled due to COVID.
 In 2005 the reunion hosted the film premiere of Roots of a Man – "A Journey Through The Land of the Clan O'Doherty".